hoprnet/hoprnet/docs/hopr-documentation/src/quickstart/index.md

 # Getting started

-This page will guide you installing and running a HOPR node in your computer on a local testnet.
+This page will guide you through installing and running a HOPR node in your computer on a local testnet.

 ## Local environment

 The following instructions are meant for you to run a local HOPR node.
-As a result, you will not be able to connect to other peers other than yourself and test your node locally.
+As a result, you will not be able to connect to peers other than yourself and can only test your node locally.
 To learn how to run a "live" HOPR node, please go to [Install a HOPR node](../install-hoprd/index.md).

-To get a HOPR node and start working testing the HOPR protocol, follow the next instructions.
+To get a HOPR node and start testing the HOPR protocol, follow the next instructions.

 ### 1. Fetch the latest version